nickf94/Portfolio2019/Readme.md

 : The navbar was being stupid
 : My color scheme wasn't matching

 After the "My Story" page i made a contact page and then a contact form.
-I decided to go with one that was kind of transparent so that you could still see the background but also responsive at the same time, so i went exploring the world wide web for ways to do a contact form and make it responsive
+I decided to go with one that was kind of transparent so that you could still see the background but also responsive at the same time, so i went exploring the world wide web for ways to do a contact form and make it responsive.

+With my navbar I needed to make it more respnsive so i went with a navbar that changes to a hamburger style button when on a mobile device, it was pretty cool but then i decided to change it up a bit so i made some changes but ran into trouble where it was spaced weird on mobile devices.
+I found out that i needed to add some of the things i changed back into the code and it started working.
+Then i found out that the scroll button wasn't working the way i wanted it to work on desktop but on mobile it was which started to become really annoying.
+I started off by having the button scroll to a certain point on my window but whenever i changed from mobile to desktop it stopped working so i asked the teacher and he said that i should be using a queryselector in javascript and get it to target my nav class and set it to scroll down to the offset of the top of the navbar.